top of page

 My wife and I are completionists.
 Not the fun kind who 100% video games, but the anxious kind who sit through entire spinoff seasons because we're afraid of missing one reference in the show we actually care about.

 That's how we ended up watching all eight episodes of Gen V Season 2.
-The Boys Season 5, the final season, was just about to release.
+The Boys Season 5, the final season, was still months out.
 Gen V lives in the same universe.

 Why We Watched It